Stacy Judah, MFT, is a researcher and clinical psychotherapist specializing in family therapy.

-Stacy Judah MFT, has been working as a clinician for over 20 years.
+Stacy has worked in both the inpatient and outpatient settings for over 20 years.
 She is the founder of Helm Counseling located in Hayward California.

 Clinician's at Helm Counseling work with clients using experiential, cognitive behavioral, transpersonal, and psychodynamic approaches.